DAGWorks-Inc/hamilton/examples/pandas/split-apply-combine/README.md

 ## Example

-The example consists of calculate the tax of individuals or families based on their income and the number of children they have.
+The example consists of calculating the tax of individuals or families based on their income and the number of children they have.

 The following rules applies to **Income**: